Wolfeboro, N.H.: The Quieter Side of Lake Winnipesaukee

 fortune of being located on a lake.
 The downtown retail district is not

-as spectacular as some of New England's most popular destinations.
+as spectacular or trendy as some of New England's most popular destinations.
 What

 those other communities lack, however, is authenticity.
 When